aws/sagemaker-python-sdk/doc/amazon_sagemaker_operators_for_kubernetes.rst

 Navigate to the
 ``amazon-sagemaker-operator-for-k8s/hack/charts/installer`` folder.
 Edit
-the \ ``values.yaml`` file, which includes high-level parameters for the Chart.
-Replace the ARN here with the ARN for the OIDC-based role you’ve created.
+the \ ``rolebased/values.yaml`` file, which includes high-level parameters for the Chart.
+Replace the role Arn here with the Arn for the OIDC-based role you’ve created.

 Install the Helm Chart using the following command:

 ::

+    kubectl create namespace sagemaker-k8s-operator-system
-    helm install rolebased/ --generate-name
+    helm install --namespace sagemaker-k8s-operator-system sagemaker-operator rolebased/

 After a moment, the chart will be installed with a randomly generated